 Much of the content I currently produce, write or edit is for the New ew York Yankees in Yankees Magazine, a monthly print publication and digital magazine.
 Every year we publish eight print issues, which are sold to the millions of fans that come through Yankee Stadium each season.
-But many of my feature-length articles — as well as those that I have edited and designed — are posted online each month on the Yankees website, which I code and maintain.
-Below are quick summaries and links for some of those stories.
+Many of my feature-length articles — as well as those that I have edited and designed — are posted online each month on the Yankees website, which I code and maintain.
+Below are quick summaries antoinks for some of those stories.
 I hope you’ll give them a look!

 Also!
-I’ve just recently started a podcast, which is posted online through MLB.
+I’ve started a podcast, which is posted online through MLB.
 I’ll link to episodes of that here as well.
 A full archive of episodes can be found here.